randomouscrap98/deskmess/README.md

 - If mobile support is added, perhaps different navigation modes
 - Different types of things you can put in cards (drawing, etc)
-- List all cards in simplified list tree view somewhere
 - Add regular files to cards, if possible
 - Display all cards of a "type" and a simplified view of how you get to them.
   For things like finding all todo lists